Rail Safety Education Program

 Maximum: 30 students per workshop / Time: Approx 60 minutes (+20 mins set up time)

-We develop age appropriate activities to suit event attendees that are fun and engaging, as well as educating participants on the fundamental safety aspects of travelling on and around trains and stations.
+We can host age-appropriate activities to suit event attendees that are fun and engaging, they are designed specifically to educate participants on the fundamental safety aspects of travelling on and around trains and stations.

 Why is rail safety important?